cvmfs/doc-cvmfs/cpt-overview.rst

 repositories.

 .. figure:: _static/concept-generic.svg
-   :alt: General overview over CernVM-File System's Architecture
+   :alt: General overview over CernVM File System's Architecture

    A CernVM-FS client provides a virtual file system that loads data only on access.
-In this example, all releases of a sofware package (such as an HEP experiment framework) are hosted as a CernVM-FS repository on a web server.
+In this example, all releases of a software package (such as an HEP experiment framework) are hosted as a CernVM-FS repository on a web server.